List of spaceflight records: First animals in space

 The first animals to enter space were fruit flies launched by the United States in 1947 aboard a V-2 rocket to an altitude of 68 mi.
 They were also the first animals to safely return from space.
 Albert II, a rhesus monkey, became the first mammal in space aboard a U.S. V-2 rocket on June 14, 1949, and died on reentry due to a parachute failure.
 The first dogs in space were launched 22 July 1951 aboard a Soviet R-1V.
 "Tsygin" and "Dezik" reached a height of 100 km and safely parachuted back to Earth.
-This flight preceded the first American canine space mission by two weeks.

 First animal in orbit

 Laika was a Soviet female canine launched on 3 November 1957 on Sputnik 2.
 The technology to de-orbit had not yet been developed, so there was no expectation for survival.
 She died several hours into flight.
 Belka and Strelka became the first canines to safely return to Earth from orbit on 19 August 1960.